slavfox/Cozette/README.md

 Massive thanks to [ym1234] for helping me figure out how to make the font tables behave nicely.

+Additional thanks to [autumn] for contributing some characters!

 [Dina]: https://www.dcmembers.com/jibsen/download/61/
 [Proggy]: https://github.com/bluescan/proggyfonts